siktec-lab/SIKTEC-EPD/README.md

 <br/>

 <a id="controling-epd"></a>

 ## Controling the EPD:

 [ :arrow_up_small: Return](#table-contents)

-There are 4 main methods used to control the EPD.
-Each one of the can be called several time and used anywhere except from withinn ISR (Interrupts).<br />
+There are 5 main methods used to control the EPD.
+Each one can be called several time and can be used anywhere except from withinn an ISR function (Interrupts).<br />

-**`.begin(epd_mode_t mode = EPD_MODE_MONO)`** This method starts the communication with EPD and should be called at least one after intialization before doing anything with EPD.
+**`.begin(epd_mode_t mode = EPD_MODE_MONO)`** This method starts the communication with the EPD and should be called at least once after initialization before doing anything with the EPD.<br />
-There are several color modes - you check the [table](#drivers-epd) above to see the matching color mode for you driver.
+There are several color modes - You can check the [table](#drivers-epd) above to see the matching color modes for your display driver.

 ```cpp
 ...